asemoon/team/README.md

 * Logging application output and developers have access to logs in all environments
 * environments are isolated
 * production bugs triage: low priority bugs vs high priority ones
-* unify design systems: having style guides
-* Educate engineers to be product-oriented rather than purely thinking technical
-* Develop with SEO in mind
-* Develop with mobile-first mind set
 * Ensure developers are happy and appreciated by having retros
-* CI/CD/Zero downtime deployments
-* People knowing the big picture
+* Engineers knowing the big picture
 * Prioritization model: you know what to work on
-* Test plan in place and test management in place
-* Negotiate with the product team constantly
 * Get architectural design buy in before implementation
 * Having a systematic way of communicating what is going to be built long term and short term and communicate internally and externally what is being released.
 ## Level 3
+* CI/CD/Zero downtime deployments
+* unify design systems: having style guides
+* Develop with SEO in mind
+* Develop with mobile-first mind set
+* Test plan in place and test management in place
+* Educate engineers to be product-oriented rather than purely thinking technical
+## Level 4
 * maximize code reusability strategy
 * documentation of the features systematically
 * Constantly asking our self this question: Are we automating anything that can be automated?